About Girls Gone Gazelle

 We believe that joining Girls Gone Gazelle Run Club will not only create memorable childhood experiences and life-long friendships, but also develop self-confidence and effective stress management techniques while connecting with positive role models in the form of adult female runners and guest speakers.
 Before society has a chance to tell the girls what they can and can’t do, we tell them they can do anything if they prepare for it and work hard.
 Even if the girls don’t stick with running we know that their confidence is boosted by the program and the exposure to female captains, pilots, architects, scientists, doctors and more.

-Locally, members of the club can be found training on the indoor track at the Dartmouth Sportsplex, in Shubie Park, around Sullivan’s Pond and around the Halifax Commons.
+Locally, members of the club can be found training on the indoor track at the Dartmouth Sportsplex, in Shubie Park, around Sullivan’s Pond, around the Halifax Commons and at the Canada Games Centre.
 Thanks to the enthusiasm and hard work of local leadHERs you can also find Gazelles training out of province.
 Each run club follows a learn-to-run program created by “Coach Stacy” Chesnutt that is designed for children and promotes confidence, body acceptance and socialization.